Pedrohsbessa/phone-device/README.md

-# Phone Inventory Management System
+# 1Global Phone Device Registration

 A robust Spring Boot application for managing phone inventory with PostgreSQL database, implementing a clean architecture pattern and RESTful API principles.